Syedaaneesa/Auto-Rehab/README.md

 **Live Website:** [https://www.autorehabglobal.com/](https://www.autorehabglobal.com/)

-This custom WordPress website was built for Auto Rehab Global, a leading name in automotive repair and restoration.
-The objective was to create a modern, high-performance platform that showcases their expertise in repairs, restorations, and custom automotive craftsmanship.
+This tailored WordPress website was developed for Auto Rehab Global, a prominent brand in automotive repair and restoration.
+The goal was to build a sleek, high-performing platform that highlights their skills in repairs, restorations, and custom automotive craftsmanship.
 ---

 ## 🧩 Project Overview